404DEVV/PROJECT-OVERDRIVE/README.md

 ## License

-This project is open for personal learning and experimentation.
-For any distribution or commercial use, contact the author.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+You are free to use, modify, and distribute this project, but **any distributed derivative must also be open source under the same license**.